 The user needs have been collected through informal interviews via the farmers' association and through the network of international partners.
 The user needs interview was conducted by the international partners with the local farmers, such interviews, surveys and online (WhatsApp) group information gathered has helped the consortium to review the technical requirements necessary to adapt to the farmer's needs.
 The pilot farmers/ end users' feedback is collected periodically.
 For example, we have introduced an attractive and sophisticated user interface design on the initial versions of the mobile app and allowed the farmers to use and provide feedback during the follow up interviews during which most of the farmers with little digital literacy have found the app design as 'difficult to use'.
 This has helped our design teams to build a more robust, very user-friendly version 2.0 after approximately 6 iterations.
 The new version 2.0 also has a help section in every page of the app with some animation to assist any farmer with low digital literacy or poor education to understand and use the app effectively.
-We plan to capture end users' feedback from a wide audience across the Yaqui Valley and neighbouring Mayo Valley region in the near future to further improve the app. to suit wider audience as we anticipate this tool to be benefited by the farmers country wide by 2020.
+We have capturedend users' feedback from a wide audience across the Yaqui Valley to further improve the app to suit a wider audience.